KMKfw/kmk_firmware/docs/peg_rgb_matrix.md

 # Peg RGB Matrix

-### What you can and cannot do with this extension:
+## What you can and cannot do with this extension:

-#### Can Do
+### Can Do

 * Set any key's LED to be any color in a syntax very similar to your keymap
 * Allows specific keys to be set to OFF
 * Allows underglow LEDs to be a different color than per-key LEDs
 * Allows modifier keys to be set to a different color than alpha keys
 * Full split keyboard support
+* Change brightness of LEDs from code or using keycodes

-#### Cannot Do (currently in progress)
+### Cannot Do (currently in progress)

 * Adjust color at runtime.
 Currently the extension requires changes to main.py in order to make changes to your LEDs.
 * Animations
 * Change LED color based on current layer

-### Keycodes
+## Keycodes

-Currently this extension does not support changing LEDs at runtime, as a result there is only a single keycode available to interact with this extension and that is KC.RGB_TOG.
+Currently this extension does not support changing LEDs at runtime, as a result there are only three keycodes available to interact with this extension,those are:

+* `KC.RGB_TOG`.
 This keycode simply toggles all your LEDs on and off.
+* `KC.RGB_BRI`.
+This keycode increases the brightness of the LEDs.
+* `KC.RGB_BRD`.
+This keycode decreases the brightness of the LEDs.

 ## Required Libraries

 The following libraries must be frozen in your CircuitPython distribution or in a 'lib' folder at the root of your drive.

 * [Adafruit_CircuitPython_NeoPixel](https://github.com/adafruit/Adafruit_CircuitPython_NeoPixel)
 * [Download .mpy versions from here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/download/20220415/adafruit-circuitpython-bundle-7.x-mpy-20220415.zip)

-# Required Changes to main.py and kb.py
+## Required Changes to main.py and kb.py

 In order to use this extension the user must make changes to both their kb.py and main.py files.
 Below you will find a more comprehensive list of changes required in order to use this extension.

-## kb.py
+### kb.py

 It is possible your chosen board may already have these changes made, if not you will need to make these additions:

 The board's kb.py needs 3 fields:

 * LED Key Position `led_key_pos`
   * Much like `coord_mapping` this tells the extension where the LEDs are on your board.
 * Brightness Limit `brightness_limit`
   * Limits your brightness and may be required in order to stabilize performance.
 * Number of LEDs `num_pixels`
   * Used for calculations in order to ensure the LEDs map to the correct keys.

-### Non-split Example:
+#### Non-split Example:

 Below shows a simple non-split example for a board containing 48 LEDs total and 38 keys with per-key LEDs.
 This means we will have 10 underglow LEDs and 38 per-key LEDs.